 Using the EIPA, skilled Deaf and hearing raters provide diagnostic services for individual interpreters, states, educational settings and school districts.
 The Center’s purpose is to:

 The EIPA evaluates an interpreter’s ability to interpret classroom content, student discourse and classroom discourse.
-The assessment uses stimulus video tapes of actual classroom settings and interviews with child signers.
+The assessment uses stimulus video of actual classroom settings and interviews with child signers.
 It is designed to evaluate a variety of language systems and modalities (ASL/PSE/MCE).
 The interpreter’s performance on the EIPA is assessed by a panel of trained evaluators.

 The Pre-Hire Screening is a rapid means for school administrators to obtain information on the overall interpreting abilities of a potential new hire.
 The screening provides general feedback about the interpreter’s skills within 72 hours and is not intended to replace a full EIPA Performance Assessment.